MM: How did this project start?

 EM: I was just watching that movie Brazil the other day – and that movie is just so cool.

 There’s one movie I think about all the time.
-I actually wrote the woman and we have a correspondence going – it’s so cool – it’s called He Was Once.
+I actually wrote the filmmaker who made it, her name is Mary Hestand, and we have a correspondence going – it’s so cool – it’s called He Was Once.
 It’s a short film from the 1980’s that Todd Haynes co-produced.

 It’s live action but made to feel like stop motion.
 Remember David and Goliath?